krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

 ---
-title: Sometimes &ldquo;a cigar&rdquo; is not &ldquo;a cigar&rdquo;
+title: Sometimes "a cigar" is not "a cigar"
 categories:
 - ruby
 - encoding